William Walter Antiques

 William’s son, Raymond, joined his father in the early fifties, where he gained a wealth of knowledge and experience .
 Raymond passed this on to his son, John, who began his connection with the company following university in the early eighties, so William Walter Antiques is very much a family business.
 John is an expert in his field with an encyclopaedic knowledge of Georgian silversmith and their marks.

-William Walter’s showrooms contain a wide selection of fine silver items, including early Georgian silver, a very extensive selection of flatware (cutlery), together with examples of the modern silversmith’s work.
+William Walter’s stocks a wide selection of fine silver items, including early Georgian silver, a very extensive selection of flatware (cutlery), together with examples of the modern silversmith’s work.

-Items for sale range between the large - a soup tureen, many sizes of salvers, candelabra, candlesticks, wine related items, tea and coffee pots - down to the small – items such as delightful tiny silver teaspoons or wine labels.
+Items for sale range between cutlery/flatware services - a soup tureen, many sizes of salvers, candelabra, candlesticks, wine related items, tea and coffee pots - down to the small – items such as delightful tiny silver teaspoons or wine labels.